How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: ACKNOWLEDGMENT

 \textbf{ATV-Pole}: In this experiment, there was also a patch of grass in between the robot and its goal, with two dirt paths surrounding it.
 However, the dirt paths were also bordered with loose gravel.
 As seen in the supplemental video, the robot identifies both the grass and the loose gravel as having higher cost than the smooth dirt path, which leads the robot to avoid it.
 Figure \ref{fig:turnpike_paths} shows the paths that the robot took.
 One of the baseline runs was stopped early to prevent damage to the robot.
 We ran the navigation course three times for each costmap.

-\textbf{UGV-Road-to-Hill}: In this experiment, the Warthog robot was given a GPS waypoint as a goal about 50 m diagonally to the right.
-Given the skid-steer geometry of the robot, the baseline was able to navigate almost straight to the goal.
-We ran a single trial using the baseline, and three using our learned costmaps.
-As seen in Figure \ref{fig:warthog_paths}, in all three, the robot takes a longer part that deviates from the nominal straight line path, avoiding the tall grass and instead taking a dirt path to the goal.
-As discussed in Section 5 of the main paper, this is in part due to the motion constraint imposed by the sight cone of the robot.
+\textbf{UGV-Hill-Base-Right}: In this experiment (Figure \ref{fig:warthog_hill_exp}), the Warthog robot was given a GPS waypoint as a goal about 50 m diagonally to the right.
+This goal was located along a concrete path that surrounds a patch of vegetation.
+The baseline navigation stack immediately starts turning and navigates straight to the goal, going over the vegetation, since it does not reason about the difference in traversability properties between the smooth concrete and the grass.
+We ran a single trial using the baseline, and five using our learned costmaps.
+As seen in Figure \ref{fig:warthog_hill}, in all five runs with our costmaps, the robot takes a longer path that deviates from the nominal straight line path, avoiding the grass and instead taking instead the smoother concrete path to the goal.